heangratha/dotfiles/README.md

 This will create symlinks for config files in your home directory.
 The `-I` option only creates a symlink for the `rcrc` file, which excludes the `README.md`, `LICENSE` and `Brewfile` files, that should not be symlinked.
-We then run `rcup` on all files but with the new exclude patterns from `.rcrc`.
+We then run `rcup` again to create symlinks on all the files but with exclude patterns within `.rcrc`.

 You can safely run `rcup` multiple times to update: